Stophii/Inventory-System/README.md

 Name the file `player.rs`.

-At the very top of `state.rs`, add the following line so it can reference items from lib.rs:
+At the very top of `player.rs`, add the following line so it can reference items from lib.rs:

 ```rust
 use crate::*;